How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 • This will display a confirmation console as in fig 39.1k below

-STEP 9: Click “Confirm” to procced or “Cancel” to close the console.
+STEP 9: Click “Confirm” to proceed or “Cancel” to close the console.

 Fig 39.1k